Abie Loy Kemarre

 As a budding artist, Abie had many advantages.
 Her mother, Margaret Loy, painted, and her grandmother, the eminent Kathleen Petyarre, was her mentor and teacher, providing Abie with a great role model to follow.
 Her grandmother’s sisters, Gloria, Violet and Ada Bird Petyarre are all also very successful artists, as are her uncles, Cowboy and Louie Pwerle.
 This lineage of artistic talent set Abie on her path.

 When she was 17, Abie watched her grandmother, Kathleen Petyarre, begin painting on linen at Delmore Gallery, which was close to Utopia; she was always fascinated and vitally interested in watching her extended family paint.
-Kathleen was a teacher’s aide at the Utopia School while Abie was a young student there, and encouraged Abie to believe in herself and in her potential to be a high achiever.
+Kathleen was a teacher’s aide at the Utopia School while Abie was a young student there, and also encouraged Abie's talents.

 In January 1994 Abie began painting at Delmore.
-Very quickly Don Holt realised that she was a very talented young prodigy with a great future.
+Very quickly it was realised that she was a talented artist with a great future.

 Abie’s paintings depict her Dreaming ancestor, the female Bush Bustard (or bush turkey) as it walks about, eating and sometimes flying through her ancestral Country.

-Her other Dreaming represented in her paintings is the special leaf (or Leaves).
-This is an inheritance from her paternal grandfather father, as her father is Ray Loy Pwerle, who is the brother of well known artists: Cowboy Louie Pwerle and Louie Pwerle (dec).
+Her other Dreaming represented in her paintings is the special leaf (or leaves).
+This is an inheritance from her paternal grandfather's father, as her father is Ray Loy Pwerle, who is the brother of well known artists Cowboy Louie Pwerle and Louie Pwerle (dec).
 The special leaf grows in a swamp near some sandhills close to the Utopia region in Abie's grandfather's country and it is known for its wonderful curative properties.
-These bush leaves can be used to cure a raft of illnesses including colds, headaches, and bad sores.
+These bush leaves can be used to cure a raft of illnesses including colds, headaches, and wounds.
 A paste is made from the leaves, which is then rubbed into the affected part of the body.
 The leaves can also be mixed with water and drunk as a cure for a range of ailments (Nicholls 2010: 52).